 I see websites as ever evolving, so I’ll be tweaking things along the way, just as I did with the old design.
 I already have a few ideas I’d like to implement, but I didn’t want to postpone the launch because of that.
 I still expect that the overall design will serve me for a long time, because I made it so open and flexible.

 Now my next step is to create a fully functional Croatian version of my website for local clients.
 My client base is split about evenly between local and international clients, and I’d love to see this change in favor of international even more.
 However, I get a lot of inquiries through referrals, so I want to make a site that will help inform them and qualify them for working with me.

 I hope you enjoyed this case study and that it helped spark some ideas on what you can improve on your own websites!

-If you’d like me to evaluate your current website design and create a brand new solution that will attract more of your ideal clients to you, check out my freshly redesigned website design services and contact me for a quote!
+If you’d like me to evaluate your current branding and website and create a new brand identity that will impress your ideal clients, check out my brand identity design services, and contact me to arrange an introductory chat!